 C. PURCHASES BELOW THE INFORMAL BIDDING RANGE

 Purchases for equipment, materials and supplies costing less than $5,000 will be awarded under conditions which foster competition among vendors.
 Purchase decisions should be made after considering price, quality, suitability for specified need and timeliness of delivery and performance.
+Two written quotes should be received for each purchase when feasible.
+Relevant state and school system contracts should be reviewed in assessing whether the Board is receiving the best value.
 The Board reserves the right not to enter into a contract with any supplier or contractor when performance on any previous contract has been found to be unsatisfactory by the Superintendent or the Board.

 D. ELECTRONIC BIDDING